tomjoht/learnapidoc/_docs/documenting_native_library_apis/nativelibraryapis_java_crash_course.md

 import transportation.motorless.vehicles
 ```

-Here I would have a transportation package containing a package called motorless containing a package called vehicles.
+Here you would have a transportation package containing a package called motorless containing a package called vehicles.
 Package naming conventions are like URLs in reverse (com > yoursite > subdomain).

 Maven handles package management for Java projects.
 Maven will automatically go out and get all the package dependencies for a project when you install a Maven project.